RACE INFO -- NEED TO KNOW

 10. Respect.
 This is a fun event and please be respectful of staff, volunteers and other racers.
 If there is an error or problem, let’s work it out.
 Keep the positive attitude.
 We are in Vancouver on the water… How much better can it be?

-Copyright © 2010 Mind Over Mountain Event Co.
-Ltd. & Pogue Sports Inc. All right reserved.
+Copyright © 2014 Mind Over Mountain Event Co.
+All right reserved.